After successfully completing the Research Topics, the student is able to:

 - Optionally, create an initial solution or prototype

 - Formulate a clear and realistic work plan

 Research Topics is a course unit for an individual student.
 It is intended as a preparation for the Final Project.
-Main objectives are further deepening the student’s understanding of the chosen specialisation within the Master, and further development of the student's research competencies.
+Main objectives are deepening the student’s understanding of the chosen research field for the Final Project, and further development of the student's research competencies.
 Research Topics typically entails an initial literature study and aims at the statement of a clear research or design question and planning for the Final Project.

 For a student to start the Research Topics, the following conditions should be satisfied: